 Simple but elegant design elements are the future of web design.
 This applies to sliders and galleries, too.
 This simple Image Slider is a great way to display an image slider on any website.
 It’s a boxed slider, which makes it perfect to publish inside posts or any non-full width sections.
 The slider’s structure is quite simple, as it has three slides only.
 The visitor can go through every slide using the arrows, bullets, swiping or dragging.

 At the bottom of the slider there’s a dark shadow.
 It’s created by the Shadow control feature.
 There are seven predefined shadows, and in the Pro version it’s possible to upload a custom image.
-(Don’t forget to switch to Expert mode first.)
 Just like every control, shadows can be hidden on desktop, tablet or mobile devices.
-You can even hide them on certain slides.
 Shadows are great to make the slider pop off the page giving the impression that visitors can physically interact with the slider.
 Shadows also help to state hierarchy between the slider and the rest of the page.
 They make the slider appear above the rest of the page content.

 Related Post: How to Create Beautiful Responsive Image Slider?